-- Command names - should be wrapped with three stars - ***command_name***
+- Command name: - should be wrapped with three stars - ***command_name***

 - Packs/Integrations/scripts/playbooks and other content entities (incident fields, dashboards...) - should be wrapped with two stars - **entity_name**

-- Parameters/arguments/functions/outputs names - should be wrapped with one stars - *entity_name*
+- Parameters/arguments/functions/outputs names - should be wrapped with one star - *entity_name*

 Release notes are required to contain all items which have been changed included in the generated file.
 As such, validation will fail if detected items are removed from the generated release notes file.